Dissolve-E/awmf-ig/README.md

 ## License

-The contents of this repository is licensed under the Creative Commonse Attribution-ShareAlike 4.0 International License (CA BY-SA 4.0)
+The contents of this repository is licensed under the Creative Commonse Attribution 4.0 International License (CA BY 4.0)

 ## Acknowledgments